Mario De Biasi

 Subtitles: English

-De Biasi joined Epoca in ’53 as a photojournalist and became a great next to greats: Epoca was the iconic magazine of the time, the best Magnum photographers worked there, and the most important names in journalism and culture wrote for it.
-De Biasi remained at Epoca for thirty years, but even after that, and throughout his life, he never stopped photographing.
+Mario De Biasi joined Epoca in 1953 as a photojournalist and became great among greats.
+Epoca was the iconic magazine of the time, featuring work by the best Magnum photographers and contributions from some of the most important figures in journalism and culture.
+De Biasi remained at Epoca for thirty years, but even afterward, and throughout his life, he never stopped photographing.

-De Biasi joined Epoca in ’53 as a photojournalist and became a great next to greats: Epoca was the iconic magazine of the time, the best Magnum photographers worked there, and the most important names in journalism and culture wrote for it.
-De Biasi remained at Epoca for thirty years, but even after that, and throughout his life, he never stopped photographing.
+Mario De Biasi joined Epoca in 1953 as a photojournalist and became great among greats.
+Epoca was the iconic magazine of the time, featuring work by the best Magnum photographers and contributions from some of the most important figures in journalism and culture.
+De Biasi remained at Epoca for thirty years, but even afterward, and throughout his life, he never stopped photographing.

 SYNOPSIS

-De Biasi, working for Epoca from ’53 to ’83, chronicled the life of Italy and the world.
-Photographers such as Capa, Bischof, Eisenstein collaborated with Epoca at the time; writers such as Steinbeck, Palazzeschi, Biagi, Zavattini signed for the review.
+Working for Epoca from 1953 to 1983, De Biasi chronicled the life of Italy and the world.
+At the time, photographers such as Capa, Bischof, and Eisenstein collaborated with Epoca, while writers like Steinbeck, Palazzeschi, Biagi, and Zavattini contributed to the magazine.
 De Biasi never had to fear comparison.
-The exceptional nature of his work and approach was consecrated as early as 1956, when he managed to produce an incredible reportage on the events in Hungary, a test of human and professional courage that earned him the nickname “crazy Italian.”
+His exceptional talent and approach were recognized as early as 1956 when he produced an extraordinary photo reportage on the events in Hungary—a feat of both human and professional courage that earned him the nickname “crazy Italian.”

-He has published more than one hundred books (including 16 on Milan) and received numerous international awards.
-Enzo Biagi called him “the man who could photograph everything”.
+He published over one hundred books (including sixteen on Milan) and received numerous international awards.
+Enzo Biagi called him “the man who could photograph everything.”
+Enzo Biagi called him “the man who could photograph everything.”

 CREDITS